Samueru-sama/kdeconnect-any-filemanager/README.md

 This script makes it very easy to use kdeconnect with file manager like Thunar, as it uses `kdeconnect-cli` and `qdbus-qt5` mount the phone and symlink its location to $HOME.
-It also supports phones with SD card.
+It also supports phones with SD card, example in Thunar and PCManFM:

 ![image](https://github.com/Samueru-sama/kdeconnect-any-filemanager/assets/36420837/a0599b94-7aeb-40f2-baca-7ff8810d99a4)